MicrosoftDocs/winrt-api/windows.networking.networkoperators/mobilebroadbanddeviceservicedatasession.md

 > [!NOTE]
 > This functionality is available only to mobile operator apps and UWP apps given privileged access by mobile network operators.
+>

-> If you want to use this API and publish your app to the Store, you will need special approval.
-For more information, see the **Special and restricted capabilities** section under [App capability declarations](/windows/uwp/packaging/app-capability-declarations).
+> If you want to use this API and publish your app to the Microsoft Store, then you'll need special approval.
+For more information, see the **Restricted capabilities** section in the [App capability declarations](/windows/uwp/packaging/app-capability-declarations#restricted-capabilities) topic.

 ## -remarks
 A MobileBroadbandDeviceServiceDataSession instance is returned when the [OpenDataSession](mobilebroadbanddeviceservice_opendatasession_2126087991.md) method is called on the [MobileBroadbandDeviceService](mobilebroadbanddeviceservice.md) object.